GSmithApps/hindent/README.md

   - [ ] convert readme to rst (change in pyproject.toml as well)
 - [ ] push to conda (in addition to pypi)

+# Caveat

+You can't write regular lisp code on indent 0 or at the beginning of a code block. it will wrap in parenthesis

 # unsolved

 I'm not sure if this syntax retains lisp's